Booking Terms & Conditions

 If you do not supply the correct credit or debit card billing address and/or cardholder information, the issue of your tickets may be delayed and the overall cost may increase.
 We reserve the right to cancel your Holiday if a payment is declined or if you have supplied incorrect credit card information.
 We also reserve the right to do random checks (including the electoral roll) in order to minimise credit card fraud.
 As a result, before issuing tickets we may require you to provide us with a fax or postal copy of proof of address, a copy of your credit card and a recent statement.

-Adequate and valid travel insurance is compulsory for all Mollydoo travellers and it is a condition of Mollydoo accepting your booking.
-You must be suitably insured either through our recommended insurer or with another insurer offering suitable cover before you travel.
-We reserve the right to cancel your Tour/Holiday without refund if you cannot provide proof of adequate insurance before the scheduled departure date.
+Adequate and valid travel insurance is not compulsory but highly recommended by Mollydoo for all travellers.
+We must recommend you must be suitably insured with an insurer offering suitable cover before you travel.
 You accept full responsibility for ensuring that all members of the named party comply with the terms and conditions of the travel insurance policy purchased.
 Should you, while on Holiday choose to take part in any activity (including but not restricted to: trekking, hang gliding, hot air ballooning, white-water rafting, cycling,etc.) which can be deemed as being of a hazardous nature, it is essential to ensure that cover is provided under the terms of your travel insurance.
 The organisers of some adventure activities that you may choose to take part in whilst on Holiday may request you to sign a waiver of their liability for risks involved.
 We must draw your attention to the fact that by signing such a document you may well lose any rights to claim for damages in respect of death, injury, or loss of or damage to property even if negligence on the part of the activity organiser is proven to have occurred.

 7. Your Acceptance of Risk